juand-r/entity-recognition-datasets/README.rst

 ===============================

-This repository contains English-language datasets from several domains annotated with a variety of entity types.
+This repository contains English-language datasets from several domains annotated with a variety of entity types, useful for entity recognition and named entity recognition (NER) tasks.

 Datasets
 ========